Salomon Buber

-Salomon (or Solomon) Buber (2 February 1827 – 28 December 1906) was a Jewish Galician scholar and editor of Hebrew works.
-He is especially remembered for his editions of Midrash and other medieval Jewish manuscripts, and for the pioneering research surrounding those texts.
-Salomon Buber was Martin Buber's grandfather.
+Salomon (Note: Also spelled as Solomon.)
+Buber (שלמה בובר; 2 February 1827 – 28 December 1906) was a Jewish Galician scholar and editor of Hebrew-language secular and religious works, especially Midrashic texts and medieval Jewish literature.
+Salomon Buber was the grandfather of Martin Buber, who was also a major scholar of Jewish texts, Jewish philosophy, and Kabbalah.

 Biographical data

-Salomon Buber was born at Lemberg (then part of the Kingdom of Galicia and Lodomeria, Austria, now Lviv, Ukraine) on February 2, 1827.
-His father, Isaiah Abraham Buber, was versed in Talmudic literature and Jewish philosophy, and was Salomon's teacher in the latter subject; but for his son's Biblical and Talmudic studies he carefully selected competent professional teachers.
+Salomon Buber was born in Lemberg (then part of the Kingdom of Galicia and Lodomeria in the Austrian Empire; now Lviv, Ukraine) on February 2, 1827.
+His father, Isaiah Abraham Buber, was versed in Talmudic literature and Jewish philosophy.
+Isaiah was Salomon's teacher in Jewish philosophy, but for his son's biblical and Talmudic studies, he carefully selected competent professional teachers.
 Buber soon desired to conduct independent research and put the results in literary form—a disposition that proved valuable to Jewish literature.

 At twenty years of age, Buber married and entered commercial pursuits.
-He rose rapidly to become Handelskammerrath, and auditor of the Austro-Hungarian Bank and of the Galician savings-bank.
-Buber was also president of the Geschäftshalle, vice-president of the free kitchen, and honorary member of a working men's union.
-For more than a quarter of a century he was one of the directors of the Lemberg congregation; he was on the committee of the Bernstein foundation, and took a leading part in various philanthropic associations.
+He rose rapidly to become Handelskammerrath (councilor of the chamber of commerce) and auditor of the Austro-Hungarian Bank and Galician savings bank.
+Buber was also president of the Geschäftshalle (business hall), vice-president of the free kitchen, and honorary member of a working men's union.
+For more than a quarter of a century, he was one of the directors of the Lemberg congregation; he was a member of the Bernstein foundation's committee and took a leading part in various philanthropic associations.
 He died in 1906.